marianast97/VisualizationLiteracy/README.md

   DOI: [10.1145/3313831.3376271](https://doi.org/10.1145/3313831.3376271)

 - **Degrees of Guidance**:
   D. Ceneda et al., "Characterizing Guidance in Visual Analytics," in IEEE Transactions on Visualization and Computer Graphics, vol. 23, no. 1, pp. 111-120, Jan.
-2017. doi: .
+2017.
   DOI: [10.1109/TVCG.2016.2598468](https://doi.org/10.1109/TVCG.2016.2598468)

 These resources were instrumental in designing the learning materials, assessment mechanisms, and system-guided user interfaces.